adriaanmolendijk/adriaanmolendijk.github.io/_posts/2022-06-07-comptia-security-plus.md

 # What was my experience?

 Studying for and taking the Comptia Security+ SY0-601 exam has definitely been a phenomenal experience.
-I learned a lot, and that is what matters the most to me.
 Let me share with you what I consider the good and the bad of the Security+ exam.

 Good
 - The Security+ is compliant with ISO 17024 standards and approved by the US DoD to meet directive 8140/8570.01-M requirements.